ekeilty17/Intro-to-NN-Assigments/A1 - Classify an X/README.md

 ### Part 1
 Can you come up with a hand-crafted solution?
 What should { w1, w2, ..., w9 } and the _bias_ be so that the Linear Classifier will always correctly classify the “X”?

-**Extra Credit**: Does this solution scale up? i.e. what if I made an “X” with a 5x5 grid instead?
-What if I were to pick a different arrangement of 1’s and 0’s in any grid.
+**Extra Credit**: Does this solution scale? i.e. what if I made an “X” with a 5x5 grid instead?
+What if I were to pick a different arrangement of 1’s and 0’s in any grid?
 Can you find a hand-crafted solution to that?

 ### Part 2